Spreads/Spreads.LMDB/README.md

 This library is being deployed and tested in production and is went through many performance and correctness stress tests as a part of a larger workload.

-The project has required native binaries and source in [`lib`](https://github.com/Spreads/Spreads.LMDB/tree/master/lib) folder.
+The project has required native binaries packed with NuGet.
-Binaries are native shared libraries compressed with `deflate` and embedded into the package dll as resources (this often simplifies deployment).
 The library works with original native binaries as well if not using two `TryFind` helper methods.

 The library does not support nested transactions yet - only because we do not use them currently.